Looking for information about other Dental Topics?

 a) Do you understand your tooth’s condition?

 Being able to physically remove a tooth by yourself is one thing.
-Understanding why the tooth has developed the problem that it has, and understanding the ways that issue affects you, your oral health and the extraction process, is equally important.
+Understanding why the tooth has developed the problem that it has, and understanding the different ways that that issue affects you, your oral health, and the extraction process, is equally important.

-A dentist’s diagnosis of your situation is needed.
-(It’s common that dental x-rays are necessary to be able to form that conclusion, something that no layperson can provide on their own.)
+A diagnosis of your situation is needed.
+And that’s something your dentist can offer that you can’t.
+Additionally, it’s common that dental X-rays are necessary to be able to form that conclusion, something that no layperson can provide on their own.

-b) Are you expert enough to interpret factors associated with your health history?
+b) Are you expert enough to interpret factors related to your health history?

-- A person planning to extract their tooth on their own may have a recent history of taking an OTC medication to control the pain they’ve been experiencing, without understanding that it may be one that can interfere with controlling post-extraction bleeding.
+- A person planning to extract their tooth on their own may have a recent history of taking an OTC medication to control the pain they’ve been experiencing, without understanding that it may be a compound that can interfere with controlling post-extraction bleeding.

-- The bacteremia (the presence of bacteria in the bloodstream) that occurs following a tooth extraction can result in serious complications for people who have certain medical issues.
+- The bacteremia (the introduction of bacteria into the bloodstream) that occurs following a tooth extraction can result in serious complications for people who have certain medical issues.

 c) Removing the tooth – How?

 With very loose teeth, it’s pretty simple for someone to mimic the action of a dentist’s extraction instruments just using their fingers.
-But beyond that, using any type of tool to pull or work a tooth loose would seem a recipe for disaster.
+But beyond that, attempting to use any type of tool to pull or work a tooth loose would seem a guaranteed recipe for disaster.

-In the hands of a novice, even the use of actual dental extraction instruments could easily result in tooth fracture, or damage to neighboring teeth.
-The use of makeshift instruments would seem astoundingly fool-hearty.
+In the hands of a novice, using bona fide dental extraction instruments could easily result in tooth fracture, or damage to neighboring teeth.
+The use of makeshift instruments would seem even more foolhearty.

 Knowing the entire tooth is out is important.

 Every dentist has a general idea of the size and shape of the tooth they’re getting ready to extract.
-(And, of course, they’ll take an x-ray to confirm their expectations.)
+(And typically they’ll have an X-ray of the tooth that confirms their expectations.)

-In lieu of having that level of knowledge, a layperson could do a web search to get an idea of the usual form, and even average root length, of the tooth they plan to self-extract (along with common variations).
+In lieu of having that level of knowledge, a layperson might do a web search to get an idea of the usual form, and even average root length, of the tooth they plan to self-extract.
 But even so, a question of if all of a tooth’s root(s) had actually been removed might exist.

-As a check, a dentist will feel a tooth’s root surface so to check that it’s smooth and rounded (no sharp edges).
+As a check, a dentist will feel a tooth’s root surface–checking that it’s smooth and rounded (no sharp/broken edges).
 But a novice’s ability to definitively determine if their self-extracted tooth was entirely intact or not would be a point of question.

-Experiencing minor fragments coming to the surface of the gums during the healing process is one thing but larger pieces that exist can pose a significant complication.
+Experiencing minor fragments coming to the surface of the gums during the healing process is one thing but larger pieces left behind can pose a significant complication.

-d) Can the pain be controlled? – Probably not.
+d) Can the pain of the process be controlled? – Probably not.

 A giant obstacle to performing a DIY tooth extraction is the obvious one.
 There’s no way for the person to predictably/adequately control the associated pain.